kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 ### Checkpoints and Restart Behavior

-Live aggregation is partitioned per scope value via the synthetic label, and checkpoints are **scope-aware from alpha** so this partitioning survives recommender restarts and rollbacks:
+Live aggregation is partitioned per scope value via the synthetic label, and checkpoints are **scope-aware** so this partitioning survives recommender restarts and rollbacks:

 - The checkpoint writer persists one checkpoint per `(VPA, containerName, scopeValue)` **in addition to** the global